 Paid traffic, on the other hand, generates site visitors without SEO or preexisting followers.

-If you’re willing to pay the right price, you can get your Google AdWords ad to appear at the top of the search results, above all of the organic listings, and drive a lot of search traffic to your site and content.
+If you’re willing to pay the right price, you can get your Google Ads ad to appear at the top of the search results, above all of the organic listings, and drive a lot of search traffic to your site and content.

 Paid advertising is a great way to grow your audience on Facebook.
 Create targeted ads to get your content in front of the people who are most likely to be interested in it, sending traffic to your site and increasing the number of people who like and follow your brand.